American Art-Union: Creation

 A new venue and a new name—the American Art-Union—set itself a double task within its Charter, dated May 7, 1840.
-The first was a moral task of developing the taste of the middling classes towards (what was in the AAU's estimation) the best kind of American art and its themes.
+The first was a moral task of developing the taste of the middling classes towards what was in the AAU's estimation the best kind of American art and its themes.
 The second, was to provide a venue for the exhibition and sale of art from contemporary and emerging American artists within its “Perpetual Free Gallery” (free to members, nominal charge to non-members).

 The AAU's management were among the wealthiest, (six of the ten most wealthy in the city), most conservative and well connected men in New York City.
-They were mostly first (at most second) generation wealth and had close ties in business, politics and social endeavors.
+They were mostly first or at most second generation wealth and had close ties in business, politics and social endeavors.
 There were only five presidents in the thirteen years and of the 211 possible choices of individuals for office, the duties were performed by eighty-two.

 The Committee of Management in 1839 was: